PhenotypeFoundation/PhenotypeDatabase/README.md

 * probably one PostgreSQL database can manager all members, however when load becomes too high one might also introduce one or more PostgreSQL servers.
 Possible read/write and read only database servers.
 This however required changes in the codebase to support such features.

 # Running the source
 The project is developed using the [Grails](http://grails.org) Framework, so you either need an IDE that supports Grails (we use Intellij) or run it in your terminal.
-In either case you need to [download](http://grails.org/download) install Grails (version [2.2.0](https://github.com/PhenotypeFoundation/GSCF/blob/master/application.properties) at the time of writing).
+In either case you need to [download](http://grails.org/download) and install Grails (version [2.4.4](https://github.com/PhenotypeFoundation/GSCF/blob/master/application.properties) at the time of writing).

 ### Running in your terminal